 Quality Choice and Market Structure: A Dynamic Analysis of Nursing Home Oligopolies

 This paper develops a dynamic model of entry and exit to analyze quality choice and oligopoly market structure in the nursing home industry.
 The model is estimated using a hybrid two-step estimator.
 I find significant heterogeneity in the competitive effects across market structures: firms of similar quality levels compete more strongly than dissimilar firms.
-Sunk entry costs are extremely large, and quality adjustment behavior is governed by significant fixed adjustment costs.
-I use the model to examine how a change in the economic environment affects nursing homes' quality choice.
-The model predicts that the overall quality of care deteriorates given an increase in the elderly population.
-A proposal to eliminate low-quality nursing homes has caused a large supply-side shortage.
-Another proposal to lower entry costs has offered a perverse incentive to provide low quality of care as competition narrows the gap in pay rates between private-pay and Medicaid patients.
+Sunken entry costs are extremely large, and quality adjustment behavior is governed by significant fixed adjustment costs.
+The model is used to examine how a change in the economic environment affects nursing homes' quality decisions.
+It predicts that the overall quality of care deteriorates given an increase in the elderly population.
+A proposal to eliminate low-quality nursing homes is found to cause a large supply-side shortage.
+Another proposal to lower entry costs has offered a perverse incentive to provide low quality of care.